Skip to content

 Open lines of communication with various tradespeople to clarify your energy goals, promoting a collaborative approach to the project.
 Be prepared to address traditional construction details that may arise during the process, as they are inevitable.

-Striving for Passivehaus standards should be a priority, and throughout the project, consistently communicate the reasons behind this choice.
-Make it clear to your design and building teams that your ultimate aim is to achieve a low-energy home, emphasizing the significance of this goal as a collective mission.
+Striving for Passivhaus standards should be a priority, and throughout the project, consistently communicate the reasons behind this choice.
+Make it clear to your design and building teams that your ultimate aim is to achieve a low-energy home, emphasising the significance of this goal as a collective mission.

 For more Self Build advice, take a look at the learning centre or follow the link below to arrange a free initial consultation with one of our team.